 There are different ways the new year is celebrated depending on the religious and cultural beliefs one follows, but what they all have in common is the idea of congregating and celebrating with friends, families, and the global community at large to celebrate a new beginning and a fresh start if the need arises for better or for worse.

-Hope you learned about the celebrations of the happy new year in different cultures around the world.
-Let us know in the comments section below if we have missed anything of importance, and do have a wonderful and a very Happy New Year 2021 with your friends and family.
+Hope you learned about the celebrations of the Happy New Year in different cultures around the world.
+Let us know in the comments section below if we have missed anything of importance, and do have a wonderful and very Happy New Year 2024 with your friends and family.